There are hundreds of different warning light symbols and signs in modern cars.

 Some easy fixes are to check all fuses, and check for any vacuum leaks around the intake and make sure that your gas tank cap is tightened correctly.

 How serious is the check engine light?
-The check engine light can mean a lot of different problems with your engine.
-If the problem is not serious, you can keep the drive with it but keep in mind that when the engine light is on, your engine may shut off essential functions like diesel particle cleaning functions.
-Always check your trouble codes to make sure if you can keep the drive with it or not.
+The check engine light can signify a lot of different problems with your engine.
+If the problem is not serious, you can carry on driving with it but keep in mind that when the engine light is on, your engine may shut off essential functions like diesel particle cleaning functions.
+Always check your trouble codes to make sure if you can keep driving with it or not.
 In some cases, there could be a serious problem that could damage your engine if you ignore it.

 2. Service Engine Soon Light